 Alternatively, reuse last year’s nursery flats if you have some around, or repurpose a used take-out container that is 2-3 inches deep.
 Some take-out containers even come with their own clear lids…perfect for germination!
-If you wish to avoid plastic and other containers all-together, consider using a soil-blocker to make seedling blocks.
+If you wish to avoid plastic and other containers altogether, consider using a soil blocker to make seedling blocks.
 It costs more up-front but will save money in the long run.

 Planning when to plant your seeds is a key part of seed starting.
 The best bet is to use a planting calendar to record the details for each type of seed.
 Most seed packets will provide a planting date estimate from the last spring frost.

 Once you have your dates for each type of seed, record the dates in a planting calendar.
 The free garden planner I put together has a scheduling table to record the dates for all your seeds together in one place.
 This will help you keep track of when to start your seeds indoors, when to plant the seedlings outside, and when to harvest the seedlings (plus you’ll have a record to refer to next year).

 When it does come to be time to transplant your seedlings outdoors, don’t rely fully on the historic last frost date in your growing zone.
 It’s just an average, and the weather can vary from year to year.
 Instead, take the time to observe the weather and check the forecast before taking your seedlings outside.
 If in doubt, wait a week or two.
-Most gardeners tend to “rush the season” rather than waiting too long.
+Most gardeners tend to “rush the season” rather than wait too long.

-It’s possible that some people you know will be seed starting the week after Christmas.
+It’s possible that some people you know will be seed-starting their entire vegetable garden the week after Christmas.
 Don’t fall for this over-exuberance.
 Maybe these people are optimistic about spring, or maybe they have massive greenhouses to house these gigantic plants, or maybe they have designs on entering the giant pumpkin contest at the local fall fair this year.
 Whatever it is, just realize that it’s best to wait until the time on the packet rather than rushing the season.